zacwbond/blue-apron/mains/Stuffed Cabbage Rolls.md

 *Ingredients:*
 * in a large microwave-safe bowl:
-  * 1 medium head green cabbage: cored
+  * 1 medium head green cabbage: halved and cored
 * in a dutch oven:
   * 1 tbsp vegetable oil
 * separately: